DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 #### Writing GREL Expressions

-The transform window is where we can get deep into the grooves of Refine's power by executing custom-written GREL commands.
-TO get here, select from a column drop-down: **Edit Cells** > **Transform...**.
+The transform window is where we can get into the grooves of Refine's power by executing custom-written GREL commands.
+To get here, select from a column drop-down: **Edit Cells** > **Transform...**.
 Upon opening, you'll notice the word `value` is logged in the command window; this variable stands in for the original value of the cells that we aim to change. (`value` is also a valid GREL expression -- make no changes.)

 GREL expressions are written as a function being applied to some kind of data value.
 Some GREL functions require additional parameters or options to control what the function does.
 Underneath the command window, you can see a preview of the changes your expressions will inflict.

 ![refine-8.png](images/refine-8.png)

-#### Exercise 1
+GREL transformations can also create new columns.
+Simply select the source column that will act as the basis for the mew and select **Edit columns** > **Add column based on this column...** from the drop-down menu.
+The command window will look almost the same as the Transform window.
+(Make sure you give your new column a name.)

 Try out these GREL expressions on the Provenance column.
 You don't need to actually change the data, but do watch the previews on the command window and report any problems you run into!